dortania/OpenCore-Install-Guide/extras/gui.md

 * [Binary Resources](https://github.com/acidanthera/OcBinaryData)
 * [OpenCanopy.efi](https://github.com/acidanthera/OpenCorePkg/releases)
+  * Note: OpenCanopy.efi must be from the same build as your OpenCore files, as mismatched files can cause boot issues

 Once you have both of these, we'll next want to add it to our EFI partition: